 Congress has revised the Magnuson-Stevens Act several times since its creation in 1976.
-Over the course of AMCC’s twenty-year history, we have been actively involved in:
+Over the course of AMCC’s twenty-five-year history, we have been actively involved in each reauthorization.

 Reauthorization can be a long process, but it’s happening right now!
 Please stay tuned for ways in which you can contribute to the current Magnuson-Stevens Act reauthorization and take action for more sustainable fisheries in Alaska.